DYNOSuprovo/SIH_LANG/saksi_translation/README.md

     ```bash
     python scripts/fetch_parallel_data.py --output_dir data/raw
     ```
-    This will download the parallel data to the `data/raw` directory.

 -   **Clean Text Data:**
     ```bash
     python scripts/clean_text_data.py --input_dir data/raw --output_dir data/processed
     ```
-    This will clean the raw data and save the processed files to the `data/processed` directory.

 ### Training